sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 - promotes risks instead of reducing them
 - results in incorrect investment decisions
-- dilutes empathy towards the end-user (the citizen)
+- dilutes empathy towards the end user (the citizen)
-- reduces our ability to meed our fiduciary responsibility towards public funds
+- reduces our ability to meet our fiduciary responsibility towards public funds

 ### Promoting risks instead of reducing them